mahendrabairagi/DeeplensWorkshop/SageMaker lab/README.md

-# Prep Challenge: Launching a SageMaker Endpoint for Face-Detection
+# Challenge: Launching a SageMaker Endpoint for Face-Detection

 ## Summary